tobya/DocTo/pages/all/HelpLog.txt.md

   -TF Force Format. -T value if an integer, is checked against current list
       compiled in.
 It is not passed if unavailable.  -TF will pass through value without checking.
 Word will return an "EOleException  Value out of range" error if invalid.
 Use instead of -T.
       --forceformat
-  -L  Log Level Integer: 1 ERRORS Only, 2 STANDARD, 5 CHATTY, 9 DEBUG,
+  -L  Log Level Integer: 1 ERRORS 2 STANDARD 5 CHATTY 9 DEBUG 10 VERBOSE.
-      10 VERBOSE.
 Default: 2=STANDARD
       --loglevel
   -C  Compatibility Mode Integer.
 Set to an INTEGER value from
       https://msdn.microsoft.com/en-us/library/office/ff192388.aspx.
       Set the compatibility mode when you want to convert documents to a later version of word.
-See help for further info.
+See help '-h -c' for further info.
       --compatibility
   -E  Encoding Integer: Sets codepage Encoding.
 See
       https://msdn.microsoft.com/en-us/library/office/ff860880.aspx